santijaumes/GBOLIII_Biodiversitists/README.md

 Citation
 If using this script, please cite the associated publication:

-Awad et al. Fresh eyes on biodiversity discover a thousand and more species new to Germany
+Awad et al. Through fresh eyes—vast biodiversity discovery in the shadow of insect decline